Mana Ranger Program-Anti Poaching Unit

 About our Project

-African Bush Camp Foundation built an additional anti-poaching unit in 2021, giving the National Parks additional capacity.
+Our Ranger Program is actively supporting the anti-poaching efforts in the Mana Pools National Park.
+We built an additional anti-poaching unit in 2021, which is giving the National Parks additional capacity.
 The unit is a fully equipped and resourced anti-poaching operation base.
-We also launched a Ranger Protein Supplement Program as part of our support for 80 Rangers and their families who live and co-exist alongside the wildlife in the parks.
-For the preservation of wildlife, we have also stopped the harvesting of animals in the parks by providing an alternative source of protein.
+We also launched a Ranger Protein Supplement Program as part of our support for rangers and their families who live and co-exist alongside the wildlife in the parks.
+This program provides an alternative source of protein which results in preserving wildlife by stopping the harvesting of animals in the parks.

-As part of our ongoing commitment to tackling wildlife poaching in our parks, we will be supporting the anti-poaching efforts in the area by adding additional anti-poaching rangers to boost operations and combat the rising wildlife crime in National Parks.
+Our next focus is to continue with the ranger rations program and to increase our support for the anti-poaching efforts in the area by adding additional anti-poaching rangers in the area to boost operations and combat the rising wildlife crime in the National Parks.

 We can preserve our wildlife for future generations by implementing the anti-poaching unit, conservation awareness, and education in our communities and parks.
-This project has the potential to drive attitude and behavioural changes in the communities and instil respect for wildlife and the environment, which will be passed down to the next generation.
+This project has the potential to drive attitude and behavioral changes in the communities and instill respect for wildlife and the environment, which will be passed down to the next generation